joseph-c100/joseph-c100.github.io/content/writing/moodboard.md

 <img src="/images/colour-pallet.png" alt="">
 <img src="/images/colour pallet-1.png" alt="">

 Next was the logo/symbol and word mark.
 Inspired by retro video games, I wanted a 'low-poly' shape that looked good solo or with text.
-I thought it looked like a rock or a diamond which I liked as the idea of connecting organic matter and tech was a theme I wanted to explore.
+After experimenting a bit with different forms I found this pentagon - I thought it looked like a rock or a diamond when turned on it's side.
+It also looked like a glitch or fracture, a break in your computer screen - which I liked as the idea of connecting organic matter and tech was a theme I wanted to explore.
 It also acted as an arrow pointing to the word mark, and could be dynamic component - stretching across the word mark to create a background.

 <img src="/images/logo.png" alt="">